DillonSteyl/SCIE1000/Week 4/loop_introduction_4.md

 # Introduction to Loops (4)
 **Task:** Use a while loop to write a program which will print the sum of all the whole numbers from 1 to 100.
+The final sum is the only thing that needs to be printed, with no accompanying message.

 ## Solution:
 ```python